AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ## The Doctrine of Reserve.

-We cannot read the patristic literature understandingly unless we constantly bear in mind the early fathers\' doctrine of \"Economy,\" or
+We cannot read the patristic literature understandingly unless we constantly bear in mind the early fathers' doctrine of "Economy," or "Reserve."[^138] Plato distinctly taught it,[^139] and says that error may be used as a medicine.
+He justifies the use of the "medicinal lie."
-\"Reserve.\"[^138] Plato distinctly taught it,[^139] and says that error may be used as a medicine.
-He justifies the use of the "medicinal lie.\" The resort of the early fathers to the esoteric is no doubt derived from Plato.
+The resort of the early fathers to the esoteric is no doubt derived from Plato.
 Origen almost quotes him when he says that sometimes fictitious threats are necessary to secure obedience, as when Solon had purposely